tdv/nanorpc/README.md

 # nanorpc - lightweight RPC in pure C++ 17
-Nano RPC is a lightweight RPC in C++ 17 with support for user-defined data structures, without code generation and without macros, only pure C++ with HTTP transport.
-If you need SSL, you can use nginx as frontend.
-Nano RPC is a very light library.
+Nano RPC is a lightweight RPC in C++ 17 with support for user-defined data structures, without code generation and without macros, only pure C++ with HTTP/HTTPS transport.

 # Version
-1.0.0
+1.1.0

 # Features
 - base for client-server applications